dallenbaldwin/WeNeedToEat/README.md

 -  [x] Meals without tags have a leading comma
 -  [x] That leading comma creates an empty tag in the edit modal
 -  [ ] tags should not be case-sensitive when searching
+-  [ ] Clicking on the meal table column headers opens the edit screen
+-  [ ] tag lists with a comma at the end instead of a word creates a blank tag in the edit modal

 ## Enhancements